Ming dynasty coinage: Hong Xi Tong Bao

 "Hong Xi Tong Bao" (洪|熙通寶) was produced in 1425, during Hongxi years, when Zhu Gaochi was the emperor of Ming.
 These coins are very rare.
 Until now, only two of them have ever turned up in public.
 Still, one has been lost and the other now is in the Chinese History Museum.
 "Hong Xi Tong Bao" has been regarded as a piece of national historical relics in China.

 Yong Le Tong Bao

-"Yǒng-Lè Tōng-Bǎo" (永|樂通寶) was produced by Zhu Di, one of the emperors in Ming.
-In the very beginning of Ming, paper money was widely used.
+"Yǒng-Lè Tōng-Bǎo" (永|樂通寶) was produced by Zhu Di, one of the emperors of the Ming.
+In the earliest days of the dynasty, paper money was widely used.
 After Zhu Di came to the throne, he carried out a series of reforms covering all fields, including politics, economy, culture, military and diplomacy.
-Out of the diplomatic and foreign trade needs, he produced "Yǒng-Lè Bǎo-Tōng" in 1408.
+Stemming from diplomatic and foreign trade needs, he produced the "Yǒng-Lè Bǎo-Tōng" in 1408.

-Originally the "Yǒng-Lè Bǎo-Tōng" was not intended to circulate within China itself as cash coins had gradually been replaced by silver sycees and paper money, and the coin was intended for trade with countries like Japan, and the Ryukyu Kingdom.
+Originally, the "Yǒng-Lè Bǎo-Tōng" was not intended to circulate within China itself as cash coins had gradually been replaced by silver sycees and paper money.
+The coin was instead intended for trade with countries like Japan and the Ryukyu Kingdom.